Baqend/guide/src/topics/wordpress/index.md

 Installing the Baqend WordPress Plugin is as easy as doing the following steps.

-### From the WordPress Plugin Directory

 1. In your WordPress's admin, hover over “Plugins” in the left menu and hit “Add New”.
 2. There, enter “Baqend” in the plugin search box.
 3. You will see a list of search results which should include the Baqend plugin.
 Click on the “Install Now” button to install the plugin.
 4. After installing the plugin you will be prompted to activate it.
 Click on the “Activate Plugin” link.
 5. The Baqend plugin is now installed and can be found on the left menu.

-### Upload Manually

-Download the official **Baqend plugin** from [the WordPress plugin directory](https://wordpress.org/plugins/baqend/) or from [our website](https://www.baqend.com/wordpress-plugin/latest/baqend.zip) and install it in your blog's plugin administration view (typically located under *http://your-wordpress.blog/wp-admin/plugin-install.php*).

 ## Prepare Your Baqend App